 Yes.
-Although the high majority of our students will be admitted under the Sophomore Requirements
+Although the high majority of our students will be admitted under the Sophomore Requirements, the Wisconsin BBA program does admit a select group of top-tier high school students based on a holistic review.

 Choose your pathway: